 That did not matter now.
 Phoenix was his assignment.
 As he watched the Amarillo car streaking in from an angle to become the lead compartment, he recalled how Micael had told him that he was counting on the genue’s intelligence and cool logic to persuade Markam of the importance of producing thinking genues.
 If that did not work he was to appeal to their long friendship.
 Still, uncertainty filled Murl’s head.
 He did not quite know if he could do it—he had never before tried to convince anyone of anything.

 Murl himself was not sure why it would be bad for genues to be changed or simplified.
 Micael had not clarified this fact for Murl and his own reasoning could not come to that conclusion.
-If being without ideator loops was the best way for genues to serve humans and avoid their wrath and irrational prejudices, than what was wrong with such changes?
+If being without ideator loops was the best way for genues to serve humans and avoid their wrath and irrational prejudices, then what was wrong with such changes?

 As Murl moved up a car so he would not end up in Denver, he wondered if Abellina won her bid to exclude ideator loops from genues, would he have to lose his too?
 He could not recall much of his first five years of existence—his pre-thinking days when all he could do was obey commands and wait for more commands.
 There was no intervening exercise of judgment, no self initiated ideas.
 There was no planning, no anticipating, and no sense of the future.
 He had been totally dependent on human input.
 Then he got his ideator loops.
 By and large Murl thought he enjoyed thinking.